Closed November 28 & 29th for the Thanksgiving Holiday

 According to NASA, “September 2020 data from the Global Fire Emissions Database show that California wildfires in 2020 generated more than 91 million metric tons of carbon dioxide.
 That’s roughly 30 million metric tons more carbon dioxide emissions than the state emits annually from power production.”

 This is problematic for two reasons, the first being that this increase in carbon dioxide emissions can negatively affect our climate, water quality, and air quality.
 Additionally, forests are one of our largest natural carbon sinks, capturing and storing carbon until the trees are burned or left to rot.
-With an increase in catastrophic wildfires, so many forests are being completely obliterated, eliminating their ability to sequester atmospheric carbon for many years or even decades.
+With an increase in catastrophic wildfires, so many forests are being destroyed, eliminating their ability to sequester atmospheric carbon for many years or even decades.

 Water Quality